the robot is just a tool

 • How many excision surgeries have they done?

-• How many excision surgeries using the robot?
+• How many excision surgeries have they done using the robot?

 They show that robotic surgery and standard laparoscopy have: